jgratton72/Purple-38er/README.md

 ## 🛠 Assembly Notes

 - **USB Power Connector**:
-   the top of the USB connector to prevent contact with the underside of the tactile switches.
+   Insulate the top of the USB connector to prevent contact with the underside of the tactile switches.

 - **Capacitor C9**:
   Angle C9 flat 90 degrees away from the main board to avoid shorting against the underside of the tactile switches.